-This course in public speaking includes organization of materials. practice of speech oral reading. participation in panel discussions, and presentations of informal talks and formal speeches.
+This course in public speaking includes organization of of speech materials, practice oral participation in panel discussions, and presentations of informal talks and formal speeches.
 Self-evaluation and growth are encouraged through the use of videotaping.

 ENGL 115 Introduction to Literature 3 cr.

 This course introduces the student to the literary genres: poetry, drama, fiction and non-fiction.
 It emphasizes literature as a reflection of culture.
 This includes the discussion of literary terms, close textual reading, and historical backgrounds.
 This course has been designated as a writing-intensive course.